ianakoto/Serverless-Mini-Twitter-App/README.md

 ## Authentication

-To implement authentication in your application, you would have to create an Auth0 application and copy "domain" and "client id" to the config.ts file in the client folder.
+To implement authentication in your application, you would have to create an Auth0 application and copy "domain" and "client id" to the config.ts file in the client/MiniTwitter folder.
 We recommend using asymmetrically encrypted JWT tokens.

+Also, Provide a URL that can be used to download a certificate that can be used to verify JWT token signature. this should be done in the backend\src\lambda\auth\auth0Authorizer.ts

 # Best practices